robvet/dapr-workshop/Assignment03/step-by-step.md

    - finecollectionservice
    ```

-   The `route` field tells Dapr to forward messages sent to the `collectfine` topic to the `/collectfine` endpoint in the app.
-The `scopes` field restricts this subscription to only the service with app-id `finecollectionservice`.
+   The `route` field tells Dapr to forward messages published to the `collectfine` topic to the `/collectfine` endpoint.
+From there, the subscriber can handle each message.
+The `pubsubname` links the subscription.yaml file to the `pubsub` component.
+The `scopes` field restricts this subscription to only the service with the `finecollectionservice` app-id.

 Now the FineCollectionService is ready to receive published messages through Dapr.
 But there is a catch!
-Dapr formats pub/sub messages with the open-source  [CloudEvents](https://cloudevents.io/) message format.
-When received, a subscriber must transform the message to a `CloudEvent`.
+Dapr warps pub/sub messages inside the open-source [CloudEvents](https://cloudevents.io/) message format.
+Upon receipt, the subscriber must transform the message to a `CloudEvent`.
 You'll start by manually parsing the incoming JSON.
-Later, you'll evolve this approach to use the ASP.NET Core model binding using the Dapr SDK for .NET.
+Later, you'll evolve the implementation to use the ASP.NET Core model binding via the Dapr SDK for .NET.

+ > CloudEvents is a standardized messaging format, providing a common way to describe event information across platforms.
+Dapr embraces CloudEvents.
+For more information about CloudEvents, see the cloudevents specification

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.